rust-lang/rust/doc/rust.md

 that the code is referentially transparent.
 In the presence of unchecked blocks, the compiler provides no static guarantee that the code will behave as expected at runtime.
-Rather, the programmer has an independent obligation to verify the semantics of the predicates they write.
+Rather, the programmer has an independent obligation to verify the semantics of the pure functions they write.

 *TODO:* last two sentences are vague.

-An example of a predicate that uses an unchecked block:
+An example of a pure function that uses an unchecked block:

 ~~~~
 # import std::list::*;